PalAman-git/frontend-mentor-challenges/social-links-profile-main/README.md

 ### Useful resources

-- [ChatGPT](https://chatgpt.com) - As all of you I also used the ChatGPT to review my code and give me suggestion about how to improve the media query and html semantics
+- [ChatGPT](https://chatgpt.com) - Like all of you I also used the ChatGPT 😂 to review my code and it gave me suggestion about how to improve the media query and html semantics
 - [MDN docs](https://developer.mozilla.org/en-US/) - Amazing resource for learning anything in web.

 ## Author